 She wrote the chapter on 'The languages of the fantastic' in The Cambridge Companion to Fantasy Literature.

-Her post-apocalyptic Cloudish short story, "Down the Wall", is included in the December 2014 anthology The Mammoth Book of SF Stories by Women.
+Her post-apocalyptic Cloudish short story, "Down the Wall", is included in the World Fantasy Award-winning anthology Salon Fantastique, now available as an ebook from Open Road.
 Reviewing the anthology story by story, Nina Allan said: "This is a night-fantasia, Mervyn Peake on speed, Gustav Dore drawn in words."

 |Home Page||Moonwise||Cloud & Ashes||Cry Murder!||Exit||About Greer Gilman|